shot4free/test_k8s_workload/README.md

 1. Switch to the docker-desktop context
 1. Create the namespace `kubectl create namespace gitlab`
 1. Configure secrets (See `HELM_README.md`)
-1. Install the cluster `./bin/k-ctl -e docker-desktop install`
+1. Install the cluster `./bin/k-ctl -e pre -l docker-desktop install`

 ### Using the local registry